Hydroxychloroquine

 Micronutrients, such as vitamins D and C and zinc, are critical for a well-functioning immune system and play a vital role in promoting health and nutritional well-being.
 There is currently no guidance on the use of micronutrient supplements as a treatment of COVID-19.

-There's exactly one article about zinc!
-Of course vitamins and zinc can not cure COVID-19, but something as simple and cheap as zinc supplements can take away zinc deficiency and therefore this can significantly bring down the development of complications and prolonged hospital stay.
+There's exactly one article about zinc on the WHO website!
+Of course vitamins and zinc cannot cure COVID-19, but something as simple and cheap as zinc supplements can take away zinc deficiency and therefore this can significantly bring down the development of complications and prolonged hospital stay.
 But the WHO is obviously not promoting the use of cheap zinc supplements that can make a big difference, because it states there's "no guidance on the use of micronutrient supplements as a treatment of COVID-19".
 Incredible.

 Studies (March-June 2020)